 delete (api_key, URL)

-To generate the unique URL, we could take the MD5 hash of the user’s ipaddress + timestamps.
-We have various choices like ipaddress + timestamp or ip_address + content, but as content would be very large to handle hence we use the other.
-Alternatively, we could also take the MD5 hash of randomly generated data
+To generate the unique URL, we could take MD5 hash of the user’s ipaddress + timestamps.
+We have various choices like ipaddress + timestamp or ip_address + content, but as content would be very large to handle, we use the other.
+Alternatively, we could also take the MD5 hash of randomly generated data.

-Now when we encode the MD5 result to Base64 encoding the resultant string will be 22 characters long.
+When we encode the MD5 result to Base64 encoding, the resultant string will be 22 characters long.